MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/About/about_Scheduled_Jobs.md

 or Windows starts.
 A scheduled job can have one or more job triggers, and you can create, add, enable, disable, and get job triggers.

 Job triggers are optional.
-You can start also scheduled jobs immediately by using the `Start-Job cmdlet`, or by adding the **RunNow** parameter to your `Register-ScheduledJob` command.
+You can start scheduled jobs immediately by using the `Start-Job cmdlet`, or by adding the **RunNow** parameter to your `Register-ScheduledJob` command.

 Job options set the conditions for running a scheduled job.
 Every scheduled job